 For questions about the recording and playback of speech and music on your computer, as well as for problems about the sound component of videos.

 RAM (random access memory), either RAM hardware or software and operating system use of RAM.

-the middleware that allow computer programs to use resources of a specific hardware device.
+Drivers are the middleware that allow computer programs to use resources of a specific hardware device.

 Email clients and mail transfer agents.
 Questions about webmail are off-topic.